England's Historic Pubs

-Listing helps to protect Historic pubs and acknowledges that they are essential part of our common identity, helping to tell the country’s story.
-Below are some highlights of Listed pubs.
+Listing helps to protect historic pubs and acknowledges that they are an essential part of our common identity, helping to tell the country’s story.
+Below you can explore some of the extraordinary range of listed pubs that Historic England has celebrated over the years:

 News of listing upgrades to historic public houses, ranging from an opulent Victorian example in Liverpool to quaint west country village pubs.